 “When only a third of Rhode Island’s high school seniors receive personal finance instruction in school before graduation, we can be certain that many are not prepared to make some of the most important financial decisions of their lives,” Nicolato said in a statement from Magaziner’s office.
 “By investing in education today, we can change the future of every young Rhode Islander by helping them manage their personal finances, avoid predatory products, and build stable futures for themselves and their families.”

-The fund will be seeded with multiyear support from Fidelity Investments, HarborOne Bank, BayCoast Bank and the CFA Society of Providence.
+The fund will be seeded with multiyear support from other GCRI members, including Fidelity Investments, HarborOne Bank and BayCoast Bank.
 So far, the fund has received $50,000 in initial pledges from financial-services firms.

 Administrated by United Way, the fund will award grants to education foundations, nonprofits, and school districts to support educators, with funding available for professional development opportunities and for financial literacy course material.